abhishek-archlinux/AnimeWatch/README.md

 		Above three steps will create .deb package from latest source, which users can install using gdebi.

    **gdebi** will resolve all the dependencies while installing the package.
 Normally **dpkg -i** is used for installing .deb package in Debian based distros, but 'dpkg' won't install dependencies automatically, which users have to install manually as per instructions given below.
 Hence try to use **gdebi** for convenience.
-Ubuntu 14.04 users also have to install 'python3-dbus.mainloop.qt' for MPRIS2 support. ~~Pyqt5 version is not available for Ubuntu, since qt5-webengine is not availbale on it.
-Currently there are no significant featurewise differences between pyqt5 and pyqt4 version, there are only structural differences.
-Users won't notice any significant variation between the two while using.~~.
-PyQt5 version is now available for Ubuntu 16.04 (from version number 2.8.0-0 onwards) which uses qtwebkit in fallback mode if qtwebengine is not available.
-For removing the package use 'sudo apt-get remove animewatch'.
-PyQt5 version won't work on Ubuntu 14.04.

    Note: From version number 2.8.0-0 onwards, only PyQt5 version will be available.
 It is difficult to maintain two different versions (i.e. PyQt4 and PyQt5) of the same programme.
 AnimeWatch 2.7.0-0 was the last PyQt4 release.
 All the subsequent release will be PyQt5 only.

+	**Note:** PyQt5 available in official ubuntu repository does not contain qtwebengine, which is backend for internal browser.
+As an alternative, the application falls back to qtwebkit which has been deprecated since qt version 5.7+.
+Therefore, if ubuntu users want to use latest PyQt5 with qtwebengine backend for better and faster browsing experience, then they should install PyQt5 using pip3 using following command.

+		$ sudo pip3 install PyQt5

 3. Using **setup.py** located in **Python-SETUP** directory:

 		$ git clone https://github.com/kanishka-linux/AnimeWatch